AmrEldib/AlternativesToOnlineServices/README.md

 	- ~~Crowd-funded.
 Open Source.~~
 - [Sandstorm](https://sandstorm.io/)
 	- Sandstorm is an open source platform for personal servers.
-	- Sandstorm lets you run your own server and install apps like EtherCalc, GitLab, LibreBoard, Wave, and more as easily as you'd install apps on your phone.
+	- Sandstorm lets you run your own server and install apps like EtherCalc, GitLab, Wekan, Wave, and more as easily as you'd install apps on your phone.
 	- [Apps](https://sandstorm.io/apps/).
 	- Uses a model like Docker for installing apps.
 - [YunoHost](https://yunohost.org/)